jmsgrogan/MicrovesselChaste/README.md

 This is an add-on for agent-based modelling of microvessels with [Chaste](http://www.cs.ox.ac.uk/chaste/).
 See the [project website](https://jmsgrogan.github.io/MicrovesselChaste/) for more details.

+## Release Notes:

+### 3.4.3

+#### geometry
+* Added labelling for edges and polygons.
+Labels can now be written to VTK files.
+* Dropped voronoi generator based on tetgen.
+May replace with VTK version in future.

+#### mesh
+* Major refactor to present homogeneous interface to both regular grids and unstructured meshes.
+* Initial support for parallel solution storage on grids.
+* Added a grid calculator for generating and storing maps of discrete entities to grid locations.
+* Significant performance improvements in the generation of disrete entity maps.

+#### pde
+* Major refactor of finite element and finite difference solvers.
+Now includes parabolic PDE solvers.
+* The density map now plays a fundamental role in relating discrete entity densitities to sink and source strengths in PDEs.
+* Easier application of boundary conditions through geometry labelling.

+#### vessel
+* Significant performance improvements in merging coincident nodes.

+#### python
+* Simplify automatic wrapper generation

+#### infra
+* Add travis CI
+* Keep up with Chaste modifications

+### 3.4.2

+* First public release

 ## Install from Source (Linux Only)

 The project can be used directly as a typical C++ Chaste project.
 First, Chaste dependencies need to be built following the [Chaste Install Guide](https://chaste.cs.ox.ac.uk/trac/wiki/InstallGuides/InstallGuide).